Ali-Nategh/mytones_proj/README.md

 /user/refreshToken :

-    generate a new access token for the user using they'r refresh token
+    generate a new access token for the user using their refresh token

 /user/validateEmail :